Heather Barbour Fenty

 Name of hiring autistic program: FordWorks

-The gist: Providing hiring, training, and on the job support for people with autism and or another neurodiversity.
+The gist: Providing hiring, training, and on-the-job support for people with autism and or another neurodiversity.

 The FordWorks hiring autistic program: